danmolloy/danmolloy/README.md

 # Hi, I’m @danmolloy
 I work in symphony orchestras as a double bassist, although that isn't keeping me busy these days.
-I'm currently enjoying spending my time learning to code.
+I'm currently learning to code.

 <!---
 danmolloy/danmolloy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.